Cyp9715/DeleteNewline/README.md

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

 ## Why do you use this way?
-Input the text itself into a translator to process it nicely.
-Take a paper as an example, and each paper has a different form.
+Take a research paper as an example, and each paper has a different form.
-there are times when the distinction of Newline is ambiguous.
+there are times when the distinction of Newline is ambiguous. therefore, rather than creating a program that handles all of these processes,
-therefore, rather than creating a program that handles all of these processes, I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.
+I used this method to achieve maximum efficiency in some sections through these simple programs, reducing user fatigue.

 ## direction of development
-I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has. but on reflection, I thought it was inappropriate for this program to perform so many functions.
+I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
+but on reflection, I thought it was inappropriate for this program to perform so many functions.
 In conclusion, I actually don't know the direction.
 If you have any good opinions, please feel free to leave your comments.

 ## Environment